By Michelle Yu

 P.S.
 The reason all your dogs and cats are dying from diabetes and cancer these days is because you’re giving them highly toxic pet treats imported from China.
 They are loaded with toxic solvents and industrial chemicals that cause permanent liver and kidney damage, among other devastating side effects.
 You can find these toxic, colorful pet treats sold at all the major pet store retailers.
 They are selling you PET DEATH and making a tidy profit doing so.

 Originally published by http://www.naturalnews.com

-Tags: Food, today's thoughts
+Tags: Food, thoughts of the day